Ways to Study

 How Long Does it Take to Complete the Program?

 Students in the post-graduate primary care NP certificate programs are admitted in the fall semester each year; however, some students may not matriculate until spring depending on their individualized plan of study.
 The primary care NP options can be completed in two academic years including one summer.

 Students in the post-graduate AGPCNP certificate program complete the program in twelve months or one academic year (fall, spring, summer).

 When Should I Apply?

-Admission to the Post-graduate Certificate Program is offered only once per year in the fall and requires submitting an application with NursingCAS and a supplemental application to UNC.
+Admission to the Post-graduate Certificate Program is offered in the summer (AGACNP only) and fall (Primary Care certificate programs only) and requires submitting an application with NursingCAS and a supplemental application to UNC.
 Please see above for specific deadlines.